 Cruise holidays are an excellent way to enjoy a stress-free holiday.
-With pre-planned shore excursions and everything you need in one place, cruises are a great choice for disabled travellers.
+With pre-planned shore excursions and everything you need in one place, cruises, especially no fly cruises are a great choice for disabled travellers.
 Find out everything you need to know about planning your accessible cruise holiday with ROL Cruise and read top tips from disability travel bloggers.

 Planning your accessible cruise holiday

 Plan your trip as far in advance as possible